-STORRY released her debut single - Leave My Heart Behind- on May 31st 2019 to critical acclaim.
-Music Crowns called it "a new chapter in music," that her vocals "must be heard to be believed," and that "STORRY, with her on-point delivery and shattering vocals, will be the next big name in music."
+On her first single, Leave My Heart Behind, Music Crowns claimed "a new chapter in music," that her vocals "must be heard to be believed," and that "STORRY, with her on-point delivery and shattering vocals, will be the next big name in music."
 A&R Factory said that "STORRY has the style, talent and soul to ensure that her sound stands out with absolute distinction."
 Montreal Rampage said that "she can belt it out like nobody’s business, hitting the high notes with crystalline precision and driving it all home with intense passion and heart-wrenching honesty."

-STORRY has recently dabbled in film, and her proudest accomplishment so far is her claymation short, "Up," which has been selected to screen at six international film festivals (and counting), including the Rome International Film Festival and the Grand Rapids Feminist Film Festival.
-It has also been nominate for an award at the Montreal International Wreath Film Festival.
+STORRY has recently dabbled in film, and her proudest accomplishment so far is her claymation short, "Up," which has been selected to screen at nine international film festivals (and counting).
+It was nominated for Best Animation and Best Narrative at the Austin Music Video Festival, and won the award for Best Editing at the Montreal International Wreath Film Festival.
 The film, which was shot over four months out of her mom's basement, will be released to the public in March 2020.

 STORRY was born in Toronto to working-class immigrant parents.
 Though art didn’t run in the family, she grew up singing into a microphone from the age of 2, and all around her proclaimed she would be the next superstar.
 She cites Whitney, Celine, and Mariah as her earliest influences.
 At 8 she asked her parents for medical books for Christmas.
 She wanted to become a singer and a doctor, and got very mad when they asked her to choose one profession.